ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 >  **case of restarting the slave Pod terminated abnormally (Default behavior, AKU_FLUSH_AT_START = 1)**

-The following explanation describes the behavior of aku when executing `aku -p start` on a slave Pod that has terminated abnormally.
+The following explanation describes the basic behavior of aku when executing `aku -p start` on a slave Pod that has terminated abnormally.

 A slave Pod terminated abnormally is the Pod that has not reset the replication information, because it ether did not execute `aku -p end` command or did not complete it successfully.
 If the replication information is not reset and remains, the XSN of the replication object has a value other than -1.
 It may cause data inconsistencies when restarting the slave Pod, therefore, it is necessary to synchronize data.